Sweet Potato Spice Cake With A Caramel Frosting

 - 2 tablespoons heavy cream.

 - 1½ teaspoons vanilla extract.

-- Ffaky sea salt, as needed, for finishing.
+- Flaky sea salt, as needed, for finishing.

 - Preheat the oven to 350°F

-- In a medium bowl whisk together the oil, brown sugar, and eggs and, stir until the mixture is smooth and the sugar begins to dissolve, 30 to 60 seconds.
+- In a large mixing bowl whisk together the oil, brown sugar, and eggs and, stir until the mixture is smooth and the sugar begins to dissolve, 30 to 60 seconds.
 If the sugar forms lumps, break them up with your fingers.

 - Using a whisk or rubber spatula, combine the ingredients until well blended and almost smooth.

-- Stir in the toasted pecans and chocolate chips.
+- Stir in the toasted pecans and chocolate chips if using.

 - In the bowl of an electric mixer fitted with the paddle attachment, cream the butter and confectioners’ sugar until light and fluffy, 4 to 5 minutes.
 (A handheld mixer is fine to use as well)

 - Add the caramel and mix on medium speed until incorporated.
 Scrape the bowl well.

 - Add the cream and vanilla and mix to combine.
 The frosting should be smooth and very soft.

 - Scoop the frosting onto the cooled cake, and spread into an even layer.
 Drizzle extra caramel sauce over it - optional.

 - Garnish with flaky salt just before serving.